Apoorv1401/pytorch_exercise/data/readme.md

-This folder has the Bengal(Cat), american_bulldog and shiba_inu data (the words are in upper and lower case same as the data).
+This folder has the Bengal(Cat), American_Bulldog and Shiba_Inu data.
 The name is self explanatory.